AMID Logo E-BAY Logo

 Motor vehicles must be in running condition to be accepted by ocean carriers' roll-on/roll-off shipments.
 If they are delivered for the roll-on/roll-off shipment to an RORO ocean carrier's pier in non-running condition, then extra charges related to non-runners' towing on/off the RORO vessel apply.

-Vehicles shipped roll-on/roll-off on trailers (boats, jets, motorcycles on trailers, etc.) are subject to international transportation safety requirements, similar to those for cars shipped in containers.
+Vehicles shipped roll-on/roll-off on trailers (such as boats, jets, and motorcycles) are subject to safety requirements similar to those for cars shipped in containers.
 See below.

-IMPORTANT: If you ship RORO, you CANNOT send anything inside of it except factory-installed equipment.
+IMPORTANT: If you ship RORO, you cannot send anything inside except factory-installed equipment.
 The carrier will not be liable for additional items shipped roll-on/roll-off.

 Moving automobils in containers, unlike RORO, requires that: